 In addition, I held roughly 15% cash in my investment accounts.
 This was cash in excess of my emergency fund.
 I didn’t “need” this cash anytime in the next 10 years.
 I just wanted to be ready to take advantage of market dips.

 By the time a crash actually came (COVID), I had lost more money by waiting than I would have lost during the crash.
 By holding excess cash, I missed out on the gains and dividends of the market.
 I invested all this extra cash at the bottom of the COVID crash, but I would have been better off if it was invested earlier.

 Time in the market is more important than timing the market.

-Most of us earn a steady income and have consistent expenses.
-When expenses are consistently lower than income, you can save and invest on a routine basis.
-Under this system you will naturally catch the highs and lows of the market over the course of decades.
+Under this system, you will naturally catch the highs and lows of the market over the decades.
 Most importantly, investing will become habitual.